pydio/cells-sdk-go/README.md

 # Cells SDK Go (v5)

-> **WARNING**: the v5 branch of the SDK is **not yet stable** and ready: API will still change before the GA release.
-We yet start to publish some snapshot versions to prepare adaptation of the various clients.
+> **WARNING**: the v5 branch of the SDK is **not yet stable**: the API _**will**_ change before the GA release.
+We yet start to publish some snapshot versions to prepare the adaptation of the various clients.

-> **WARNING**: due to a breaking change in the AWS SDK we use to manage large upload with unsigned streaming, we had to adapt the server.
-As a consequence, the latest version of the SDK v4.4 requires at least a server that has version 4.4.**12**, or large uploads will fail.
-If you are stuck with a target server that has an older version, please rather use the latest SDK of the 4.1 branch.
+> **WARNING**: due to a breaking change in the AWS SDK we use under the hood to manage transfers, we had to adapt the server.
+As a consequence, the latest version of the SDKs (4.4+) requires at least a server that has version 4.4.**12**, or large uploads will fail.
-> Note also that the cells-sdk-go specific API (mainly package v4/transport) has been refined on v4 and some methods need migration between v4 and v4.1.
-Please refer to the instructions below for further details.
+> If you are stuck with a target server that has an older version, please rather use the latest SDK of the 4.1 branch.

 [Go](https://golang.org/) SDK for communicating with a Pydio Cells Server.